 Usually, the applicant will receive the contract and offer letter via email from the special contracts unit within three to six months after the online interview.

-If the applicant accepts the job offer, then the candidate’s visa and work permit is processed and when ready the candidate travels to Kuwait for documentation and resumption of duty.
+If the applicant accepts the job offer, then the candidate’s Kuwait work visa and work permit are processed and when ready the candidate travels to Kuwait for documentation and resumption of duty.

 In addition, the applicant must pass a medical check-up in Nigeria at a designated medical facility before travelling to Kuwait.